44,000-Year-Old Indonesian Cave Painting Is Rewriting The History Of Art

 Since that big reveal, Brumm's team — which he led with archaeologists Maxime Aubert and Adhi Agus Oktaviana — has been searching for more art in these caves.
 In 2017, they found something breathtaking — the massive hunting scene, stretching across about 16 feet of a cave wall.
 And after testing it, they say it's the oldest known figurative art attributed to early modern humans.
 They published their findings in the journal Nature.

 The painting tells a complicated story.
-It depicts jungle buffalo and wild pigs, pursued by tiny hunters with spears and ropes.
+It depicts jungle buffaloes and wild pigs pursued by tiny hunters with spears and ropes.

 "They appear to be human, but they seem to have some features or characteristics of animals," Brumm says.
 One appears to have a birdlike head, and another has a tail.
 He says these part-human, part-animal figures might signal early religious beliefs, because they indicate that ancient humans could imagine things they had never seen.